 A senior who is no more than one credit short of the minimum graduation requirements may participate in the graduation ceremony, but will not receive a diploma until all graduation requirements have been completed.
-The test does not count as a credit toward the required 21 credits for graduation.
 Any student short more than one credit may not participate in the graduation ceremony.